 Fall Sensory Bottle Recipe

-5. Add the copper glitter to the mixture and whisk thoroughly.
+Add the copper glitter to the bottle.
+Mix completely.

-7. If you want the bottle to be permanently sealed, use hot glue to secure the lid shut.
+Optional: If you want the bottle to be permanently sealed, use hot glue to secure the lid shut.
 I don’t seal my lids, because I reuse my sensory bottles.
-Just be sure to watch your kids with the sensory bottles if you don’t glue them shut and tighten it by hand as much as possible.
+Just be sure to watch your kids with the sensory bottles if you don’t glue them shut and tighten them by hand as much as possible.

 Now just give it a couple of good shakes and watch the leaves and glitter drift to the bottom of the jar.